p3732/verein/structure.md

 For developers however, here is a breakdown:

-* api - contains routing information for the API, processed by router.js
+* api - Routing information for the REST API, processed by router.js.
-* models - contains all information for the database models, processed by db.js
+* models - Information for the database models, processed by db.js.
-* pages - contains routes for sites that the server provides
+* pages - Frontend pages.
+Their routes are given by folder paths. (router.js)
-* static - contains static content, such as images and css files
+* static - Static content, such as images, media and css files.
-* views - contains actual site skeletons, written in pug, which are parsed dynamically upon calling
+* views - Site skeletons for the frontend, written in pug.
+Parsed dynamically.
 * .js files
-  - config.js - handles reading of all configs in the config folder
+  - config.js - Handles reading of all configs in the config folder.
-  - db.js - sets up database connection by setting up a sequelize (ORM) instance and recursively creating models from the models folder.
+  - db.js - Sets up the database connection by setting up a `sequelize` (ORM) instance and recursively creating models from the models folder.
-  - logging.js - simple logger, offers prompt (passed as parameter), indenting, debug and error
+  - logging.js - Simple logger, offers prompt (passed as parameter), indenting, as well as debug and error levels.
-  - router.js - configures express, a node module which is used for routing.
-Sets up routes for api, pages and static.
+  - router.js - Configures `express`, a module used for routing.
+Sets up routes for the API, dynamic pages, static content, favicon and 404 sites.
-  - server.js - starts the server, using the bindings set up by router.js
+  - server.js - Starts the server, using the bindings set up by router.js.
-  - verein.js - bundels and calls config.js, db.js, router.js and serve.js
+  - verein.js - Starting point that calls the other .js files in order.